nlnjnj/TabClaw/README.md

 ### 🙋 It asks when it's not sure
 If a request could reasonably mean several different things, TabClaw pauses and presents you with a concise set of clarification options before proceeding.
 No silent wrong assumptions.

+### 🤖 Multiple agents work in parallel
+When you upload more than one table and ask a comparative question, TabClaw automatically assigns a dedicated analyst agent to each table.
+They run in parallel, then an aggregator synthesises their findings — highlighting where results agree (**[CONSENSUS]**) and where they conflict (**[UNCERTAIN]**).

 ### 🛠️ Fully extensible
 You can define your own skills — write a prompt template or drop in Python code — and the agent will call them just like built-in skills.
 Combined with skill learning, TabClaw gradually builds a library tailored to your specific workflows.